evancz/guide.elm-lang.org/error_handling/task.md

 Think of a task as a todo list.
 Like if you need to make a doctor's appointment there are a series of steps you follow: **Call the doctor's office, schedule a time, show up at that time, wait around for a while, see the doctor.** Okay, are you sitting in front of a doctor right now?
 No!
 Tasks in Elm are like tasks in real life.
 Just because you *describe* a task does not mean you *did* the task.
 Elm is not a magician.

 To be a bit more concrete, tasks in Elm are useful for things like HTTP requests, getting the current time, and printing things out to the console.
-Basically, if you are doing something that:

-  1. **Observes the world.** For example, &ldquo;get the current time&rdquo; is a task that will give different results depending on when you do it.
-To keep the guarantee that Elm functions always give the same results if given the same inputs, we cannot just be getting the current time willy nilly.

-  2. **Blocks.** For example, &ldquo;GET some JSON from my server&rdquo; may take quite a long time.
-If it takes 5 seconds, we do not want the whole application to freeze while we wait for the result.
-Tasks make it possible for this waiting to happen behind the scenes so we can do other things until the task is done.
-(This is usually a superset of point 1.
-Most things that take a long time also involve observing the world.)

-  3. **Can Fail.** Again, the example of making a GET request works well here.
-Not only does that take a long time, but the request may just totally fail.
-Tasks handle potential failures in a uniform way.
-(This is usually a superset of point 1.
-If you observe the world, there are all sorts of things that can go wrong.)

-We will see some &ldquo;building block&rdquo; tasks and learn how to put them together into more complex sequences.
+Generally stuff that interacts with services outside your program, takes a long time, or may fail.
+Let&rsquo;s see some examples of tasks.

 ## Building Blocks